-8 Conclusion
+5 Conclusion

-In this work, we propose a direct and efficient algorithm for model checking of SM-DPNs over single-indexed LTL formulas.
+In this work, we tackle the problem of LTL model checking of concurrent selfmodifying code.
+We propose a direct and efficient algorithm for model checking of SM-DPNs over single-indexed LTL formulas.
 First, we show an algorithm for reducing model checking SM-DPDS to the reachability analysis of Self-Modifying Büchi Dynamic Pushdown Systems using Multi-Automata.
 Then, we give an algorithm for single-indexed LTL model checking by computing fixpoint of DCLICs.
 During the experiments, we compared our algorithm with an approach of translating SM-DPN into standard DPN and performing LTL model checking on DPN, and the results show the efficiency of our approach.
-Finally, we show how the model checking can be applied for specification of self-modifying and concurrent malware.
+Finally, we show how our model checking approach can be applied for detecting selfmodifying and concurrent malware.